rfc-st/humble/docs/index.md

 - Can display analysis statistics for a specific URL or across all of them.
 - Can display fingerprint statistics for a specific term or the Top 20.
 - Can display guidelines for enabling security HTTP response headers on popular frameworks, servers, and services.
-- Provides basic unit tests to verify compatibility with your environment.
+- Provides unit tests to verify compatibility with your environment.
 - Almost all the code available under MIT license.
 - And more!.